It is a good read, especially for those that use audio streaming as their main content distribution method.

 12″ (30.48 cm) diameter sonotube, 19 3/4″ (50.165 cm) long

 The individual pieces were glued together with gorilla glue.
-The wood braces on the outside of the sonotube connect with wood braces in the inside of the sonotube with brass wood screws.
+The wood braces on the outside of the sonotube connect with the wood braces on the inside of the sonotube with brass wood screws.
 The plywood rounds were cut with a router to a close fit.
-Being that this is a sealed design, I took some extra time with a non-silicone based sealant to make sure that the entire enclosure was tight.
+Being that this is a sealed design, I took some extra time with a non-silicone-based sealant to make sure that the entire enclosure was tight.
 All in all, the enclosure certainly feels tight.

 It sounds great and I feel like my subwoofer now matches the quality of the other speakers I am using.

 I have been fooling around with this amplifier for a month now and I have to say, it is rather fun.
 There are a few hazards when purchasing Chinese HiFi (ChiFi) equipment.

 The first thing to note; several places such as Ebay and Amazon list this as a single-ended class A amp.
 That is not true, it is a double-ended class AB amp.
 I confirmed this by measuring across the two sections of the output transformer.

 The second thing to note; this amp came wired with a fuse on the hot side of the AC mains and the power switch on the neutral.
 Switched neutral (AKA earth, return or ground) wires are a hazard, so I rewired it, putting the switch after the fuse on the hot side after the fuse.
 Another safety thing, the edge of the metal chassis was not de-burred.
 I took a flat file to it and removed the burr, thus avoiding any future lacerations.